openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 Content Libraries Overview
 **************************

-In Studio, if you have course creation privileges, you can create a content library to build a pool of components that can be used in randomized assignments in your courses.
+In Studio, if you have course creation privileges, you can create a library to build a pool of components for use in randomized assignments in your courses.
 You can add HTML components, problems, and video components to a library.
-Peer assessment and discussion components are not supported in content libraries.
+Peer assessment and discussion components are not supported in libraries.

 .. note:: Content libraries are available only for courses that have course identifiers in this format: ``{key type}:{org}+{course}+{run}``.
 For example, ``course-v1:edX+DemoX+Demo_2015``.
 Your course identifier appears in the browser address bar as the final part of the URL when you open your course in Studio.
 For more details, see :ref:`Create a New Course`.

 After creating a library and adding components to it, if you have :ref:`enabled content libraries<Enable Content Libraries>` in your course, you can use these library components in randomized assignments in your course.
-You do this by adding a randomized content block to a course unit and indicating one or more libraries from which the randomized content is to drawn, as well as the number and type of problems that each student is assigned.
-If you specify more than one library from which to randomly draw components for the randomized assignment, the content from all specified libraries is combined before the random selection is made.
+You do this by adding a randomized content block to a course unit and specifying the name of the library from which the randomized content is to drawn.
+You also specify the number and type of problems that each student is assigned.

 Libraries have separate users and levels of access from courses.
 Initially, only the person who created the library has access.
 She can add other users to the